tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 You will not be directly identifiable based on the information you choose to donate.
 However, it may be possible for others to identify you if you have made your information available publicly in other ways; for example, if you post pictures or information to social media that describes you or your health condition, such as tweeting a picture of your continuous glucose monitor readings, it may be possible for someone to correlate that with information in a Tidepool dataset.
 For this reason, all donations of your information will require your explicit consent.
 Donated, anonymized information will be stored and made available without any of your personal Tidepool account information.
 If you agree to donate your information, here is the information that will and will not be included (if provided):

 *   For each PwD User:
-    *   Included: birth month and year, month and year of date of diagnosis, gender, and weight.
+    *   Included: birth month and year, month and year of date of diagnosis, gender, and weight
     *   Not included: name, address, email address, birth day, notes, profile picture, or other personally identifiable information
 *   For all diabetes devices:
     *   Included: device event and data timestamps